 If you’re planning your trip to go swimming with whale sharks in Ningaloo, you are in for a treat.
 Unspoilt beaches, fantastic weather and 260 kilometres of spectacular coastline, the area offers a myriad of activities for those passionate about the ocean and keen to get up close and personal with over 500 species of marine life.

 A huge variety of accommodation is available on your journey to and from Exmouth, making your access to Ningaloo Whale Shark n Dive easy for your educational and enjoyable tours.
-From elegant Victorian hotels where your journey begins or ends in Fremantle, through rustic stations that expose you to the great outback and stretches of shoreline with no humans for miles, to fantastic bases in Exmouth to embark on your Ningaloo Whale Shark Swim, there’s something for accommodate you every step of the way.
+From hotel style or self contained self contained villas to suit any budget through to rustic stations that expose you to the great outback and stretches of shoreline with no humans for miles, to fantastic bases in Exmouth to embark on your Ningaloo Whale Shark Swim, there’s something for accommodate you every step of the way.

 Mantarays Ningaloo Beach Resort